ttimbers/UBC-MDS.github.io/_posts/2019-02-20-designing-mds.md

 - And, of course, a few words on the content that we decided to teach in the program.

 ### Stat-CS partnership
 The UBC MDS program is an equal partnership between the [Department of Statistics](https://www.stat.ubc.ca/) and the [Department of Computer Science](https://www.cs.ubc.ca/).
 I have noticed that some other DS programs lack the statistics component, and I think that is a big loss.
-To us, data science is not just machine learning (and certainly not just deep learning!); it is a broad field about how to ask and answer questions using data.
+To us, data science is not just computer programming and machine learning (and certainly not just deep learning!); it is a broad field about how to ask and answer questions using data.
 As an aside, the collaboration between departments has been extremely productive and pleasant.
 When I heard that multiple departments would be involved, I was expecting some of the politics that universities are so famous for.
-While I found some of that in other places, the CS-Stat collaboration has been great.
+While I found some of that in other places, the CS-Stat collaboration at UBC has been great.

 ### 10-month program
 For many MDS students, the program's compact length is a major draw.
 For some, especially those leaving well-paying jobs to train in data science, a longer program simply would not be financially viable.
 (Of course, we also get many students who would prefer a longer program - it's hard to please everyone!)
 Fitting everything we wanted to teach into such a short window was a big challenge, but also an opportunity to reflect on what content we felt was truly essential.
 Some have also asked why we chose 10 months instead of 12.
 That is not for the students, but for us!
 The MDS team needs time to recharge every year, which is usually spent on a combination of vacation and improving the curriculum before the next cohort arrives.
 Overall, I am happy with this decision.